 What is FCFF (Free Cash Flow to Firm)?

 FCFF, or Free Cash Flow to Firm, is the cash flow available to all funding providers (debt holders, preferred stockholders, common stockholders, convertible bond investors, etc.).
-This can also be referred to as unlevered free cash flow, and it represents the surplus cash flow available to a business if it was debt-free.
-A common starting point for calculating it is Net Operating Profit After Tax (NOPAT), which can be obtained by multiplying Earnings Before Interest and Taxes (EBIT) by (1-Tax Rate).
-From that, we remove all non-cash expenses and remove the effect of CapEx and changes in Net Working Capital, as the core operations are the focus.
+It is also known as unlevered free cash flow and represents the surplus cash flow available to a business if it were debt-free.

 FCFF in Business Valuation